fdbozzo/foxbin2prg/README.md

 ---
 ## Changes
 See [Changes](./Documentacion/github/FoxBin2prg_Changes.md)

+## Changes in 1.19.59
+* Added support for writing to a different folder than the source code using a new tcOutputFolder parameter
+* Added a configuration item: HomeDir, which determines if HomeDir is saved in PJ2 files (the default is 1 for Yes)
+* Logging of settings as settings object passed to execute method (Option debug > 0)
-* Bug fixes
+* Bug Fixes: RedirectClassType = 2
-* New option -C
+* Improved, Better description of ClassPerFileCheck.
-  To create config file (working settings) with all values set for a folder.
+* Added option to create config file template based on current values of a directory To create config file (working settings) with all values set for a folder.
   Intended for storing the settings with the project.

 ```
 DO FOXBIN2PRG.PRG WITH "-C","template.cfg"      ==> Generates a file like FoxBin2Prg.cfg config file with recent settings
 ```

-## Changes in 1.19.59
-* Added support for writing to a different folder than the source code using a new tcOutputFolder parameter
-* Added a configuration item: HomeDir, which determines if HomeDir is saved in PJ2 files (the default is 1 for Yes)

 ## Changes in 1.19.58
 * Added support for writing to a different folder than the source code using a new tcOutputFolder parameter